marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cqaewpYtYTA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-So, would I ever do this again?
+So, would I ever
+do this again?
 Yes and no. I would do this again since I enjoy working with the kind people in this awesome community.
 I also like to play around with the technology and learn new things.
 I would not do it in the exact same way, though.
 I'd prepare more, investigate in different tools, and, most importantly, share the responsibility for running the technical setup.
 Because now, I was solely responsible for doing tech work, which was quite a risk.
 If I had fallen down the stairs and had broken my leg, nobody could have stepped in quickly and continued the streaming.
 So my most important lesson learned is to involve others early on and to help them get familiar with the technical setup.
 This way, we can share the responsibility and I can sleep better in the nights leading to the event 😉.

-I hope to see you all at the conference next year or at one of our [(virtual) Meetups](https://www.meetup.com/ServerlessDays-Amsterdam/)!
+I hope to see you all at the conference next year, or at one of our [(virtual) Meetups](https://www.meetup.com/ServerlessDays-Amsterdam/)!

 *Marc*